-The Company, through its inclusion in the return of the Ultimate Parent, is under continuous examination by the Internal Revenue Service (the "IRS") and other tax authorities in certain countries and states in which the Company has significant business operations, such as New York.
-The Company is currently under examination by the IRS Appeals Office for the remaining issues covering tax years 1999-2005.

-Also, the Company is currently at various levels of field examination with respect to audits with the IRS, as well as New York State and New York City, for tax years 2006-2008 and 2007-2009, respectively.
+The Company, through its inclusion in the return of the Ultimate Parent, is under continuous examination by the IRS and other tax authorities in certain states in which the Company has significant business operations, such as New York.
+The Company is currently under review by the IRS Appeals Office for the remaining issues covering tax years 1999 - 2005 and has substantially completed the IRS field examination for the audit of tax years 2006 - 2008.
+Also, the Company is currently at various levels of field examination with respect to audits by New York State and New York City for tax years 2007 - 2009.

-The Company believes that the resolution of tax matters will not have a material effect on the consolidated statement of financial condition of the Company, although a resolution could have a material impact on the Company's effective income tax rate for any period in which such resolution occurs.
+The Company believes that the resolution of these tax matters will not have a material effect on the Company's consolidated statement of financial condition, although a resolution could have a material impact on the Company's effective income tax rate for any period in which such resolution occurs.
 The Company has established a liability for unrecognized tax benefits that the Company believes is adequate in relation to the potential for additional assessments.
 Once established, the Company adjusts unrecognized tax benefits only when more information is available or when an event occurs necessitating a change.